RunOnFlux/flux-mongodb-cluster/README.md

    - Set Container Data for the component to `/data/db`
    - Deploy 3 or more instances for high availability

-2. **Deploy Your Application on Flux**:
+2. **Add your Application (optional)**:
    - Add a component for your application
    - Use your application's Docker image
-   - Set MongoDB connection string to point to local MongoDB instance:
+   - Use this MongoDB connection string to point to local MongoDB instance:
      ```
      mongodb://admin:[PASSWORD]@flux{MONGO_COMPONENT_NAME}_{APPNAME}:27017/?directConnection=true&authSource=admin
      ```